vatervonacht/podcasts/walter-block-email.md

 >
 > Hello everyone, Tim Rozmajzl here with an episode you are sure to enjoy.
 I will introduce
 > my guest in a moment.
 But first, with me as co-hosts for the interview today are Glenn
 > and James - my very good friends and fellow libertarians.
-Glenn, JB, good to be
+Glenn, James, good to be
 > with you two again.
 >
 > (Glenn and James say hello, small talk, etc)